academie-one/apps/README.md

 To run a client app on local server first install all dependencies

-`cd client && yarn`
+`cd [folder name] && yarn`

-Then run an application locally.
+Then run an application locally make sure you are in the right application folder and run

-`cd client && yarn dev`
+`yarn dev`

 To deploy on production make sure *production* branch is up to date.